moliver28/research-handbook/content/handbook/engineering/infrastructure/team/delivery/_index.md

 10. Release/packaging execution log: Ensuring that an accurate log of releases is maintained.
 11. Deployment & release metadata: Tracking component versions and dependencies to allow for quality gates to be accurate, and to ensure predictable releases.
 12. QA test execution & results visibility: Ensuring that all deployments and releases pass the required testing.
 Releases will be particularly concerned with timing of test execution and making sure that the correct dependencies are in place for reliable results.
-13. Releases dashboards: Delivery: Releases will own a set of dashboards to guide the team's work on designing effective release processes.
+13. Releases dashboards: Delivery:Releases will own a set of dashboards to guide the team's work on designing effective release processes.
 Dashboards, or templates, will also be needed to evaluate the effectiveness of individual release pipelines.
 14. Release Publishing: Publishing packages to various distribution sites (e.g., packages.gitlab.com, Docker Hub, etc.), publishing tooling, and guaranteeing a reliable publishing process.

 ### Delivery:Deployments ownership